 S3 (Third Heart Sound)

-Mainly said after S2, is caused by the fast filling of ventricles during the early phase of diastole.
-This is very common, especially in the youthful and healthy populations, however, the older population may experience heart failure or volume overload.
+After S2, the fast filling of ventricles during the early phase of diastole cause this sound.
+This is common, in the youthful and healthy populations.
+However, the older population may experience heart failure or volume overload.
 It is referred to as “ventricular gallop. ”

 Found immediately before S1 and is related to atrial systole in an attempt to force blood into a stiff or hypertrophied ventricle.
 This sound is known as the ‘atrial gallop’ and may occur in ailments such as hypertension as well as aortic stenosis.